Skip to main content

 You may have noticed a profound connection between how well you sleep and how you feel the next day.
 That feeling of restoration, of waking up with a sense of renewal, is deeply tied to the hormonal processes that occur while you are at rest.

-This period of is a critical window for physical repair and regeneration.
+This period of deep sleep is a critical window for physical repair and regeneration.
 Think of it as your body’s dedicated maintenance shift.
 During SWS, the pituitary gland, a small structure at the base of the brain, is signaled to release substantial amounts of GH into the bloodstream.

 This hormone then travels throughout the body, acting on various tissues to promote cell growth, reproduction, and regeneration.
 It helps to build and repair muscles, strengthen bones, and regulate metabolism.
 When sleep is fragmented or you don’t get enough deep sleep, this crucial pulse of GH can be significantly diminished, impacting your body’s ability to recover and thrive.